-A well-rounded approach to marketing allows medical professionals to meet current and potential patients where they already are with information that’s relevant to their lives.
-That’s how you grow a medical practice.
+A well-rounded approach to marketing allows podiatry professionals to meet current and potential patients where they already are with information that’s relevant to their lives.
+That’s how you grow a practice.
 Of course, having a well-rounded marketing plan uses every major venue to connect you with patients.
 There really are only four ways to do this—what we call the Four Pillars of Marketing.
-External marketing is the one pillar most doctors think of when they consider marketing, but that doesn’t mean all medical practices execute it well.
+External marketing is the one pillar most doctors think of when they consider marketing, but that doesn’t mean all podiatric practices execute it well.

 Defining External Marketing